Combining Facial Videos and Biosignals for Stress Estimation During Driving: Methodology

 We first conduct a statistical analysis to examine how facial motion relates to stress during driving.
 In particular, we study correlations between facial expression and pose parameters and stress conditions, using correlation measures consistent with those employed in prior physiological stress analyses \cite{pavlidis1}.

-\textbf{Phase-wise MD--ND effects.} Stress-related effects are quantified by paired comparisons between sensorimotor distracted (MD) and normal driving (ND) conditions across five predefined phases.
-Phases P2 and P4 correspond to stimulus intervals identified from the cognitive drive, P3 is a fixed detour segment (4.4--5.6\,km, mapped to time), and P5 is a 120\,s post-stimulus recovery period; remaining intervals define non-stress phases.
+\textbf{Phase-wise MD--ND effects.} We quantify stress-related effects by paired comparisons between sensorimotor distracted (MD) and normal driving (ND) across five predefined phases.
+P2 and P4 correspond to stimulus intervals, P3 to a fixed detour segment (4.4--5.6,km, mapped to time), and P5 to a 120,s recovery period.
+The remaining intervals are treated as non-stress phases.
 For each subject, phase, and modality (breathing rate, heart rate, perinasal perspiration), phase means are computed after quality control and MD--ND differences $\Delta_{s,p,m}$ are assessed using two-sided one-sample $t$-tests against zero.
 The same phase-wise paired-difference protocol is applied to all facial expression and pose parameters.

 \textbf{Qualitative feature structure.} To inspect the structure of the facial feature space, we apply t-SNE and UMAP to expression and pose parameters.
 As illustrated in Fig.~\ref{fig:tsne}, subject-wise embeddings reveal consistent separation between stress and non-stress samples relative to individual baselines.